wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 ### Analyze the performance of all execution paths

 By default, the Performance Analyzer tool does not highlight the performance-critical path in the low-code diagram.
 Click **Reveal performance-critical path** on the top banner to highlight it in green.
-A opens a pane opens on the right side of the editor.
+A opens on the right-hand side of the editor.
 You can perform an in-depth performance analysis of the component in this pane.

 ![In-depth performance analysis](../assets/img/references/performance-analysis/in-depth-analysis.png){.cInlineImage-full}